Luxury 5 star cottages in peacefull romantic settings with Panoramic views of Snowdonia mountains & coast.

 Pets are welcome £30 per visit .
 1 x medium size or 2 x very small max!

-some breeds will not be accepted..please check with owner )
+some breeds may not be suited .(.please check with owner )

 Dogs must not be left unattended inside the cottage.( unless in a cage.) leave them in your own car when using hot tub.